The Great Theme Park Project

 conversation and explanation

-Some weeks may feel busy and hands-on.
-Others may feel slower and more thoughtful.
-This project is designed to work with your learner’s interests and energy levels.
+Some weeks may feel energetic and hands-on.
+Others may feel quieter and more reflective.

 Who this project is for